wavefrontHQ/wavefront-collector-for-kubernetes/docs/discovery.md

 - `prometheus.io/includeLabels`: Whether to include Kubernetes labels as tags on reported metrics.
 Defaults to **true**.
 - `prometheus.io/source`: Optional source for the reported metrics.
 Defaults to the node name on which collection is performed.
 - `prometheus.io/collectionInterval`: Custom collection interval.
 Defaults to 1m.
 Format is `[0-9]+(ms|[smhdwy])`.
+- `prometheus.io/insecureSkipVerify`: Whether to skip https cert validation.
+Defaults to true.
+- `prometheus.io/serverName`: The cert hostname to verify for the discovered targets.

 ## Rule based discovery
 Discovery rules encompass a few distinct aspects: